“Mentoring the 100 way across a lifetime.”

 The Junior 100 College Bound Mentoring Program (“JUNIOR 100”) was formed in 2008 by Muhammad Nadhiri, Doug Davis, Daryle Whyte, Al Thompson, Reginald Fulford, John Cooke, Tarrell Gamble, and other 100 members after in-depth discussions regarding the continued expansion and improvement of our longstanding mentorship initiative.
 The program is in its 12th year and we are extremely excited by our progress and successes to date.
 The JUNIOR 100 represents the next step in our long legacy of mentoring in the Bay Area and further solidifies our commitment to our local youth and the realization of their personal, professional, and academic goals.
 Simply stated, we formed the JUNIOR 100 in an effort to ensure more of our youth attend college or some form of post-secondary education/ training.
 We believe by inviting our mentees to become a part of our 100 family, we more formally establish a village of support for our youth and thereby have a greater opportunity to help them realize the benefits and rewards of higher education.

-In 2018, the Chapter established a mentoring partnership with the Oakland OK Program to serve on the campuses of Oakland Technical High School, Castlemont High School, Fremont High School, McClymonds High School, West Oakland Middle School, and Frick Impact Academy, and Elmhurst United Middle School.
+In 2018, the Chapter established a mentoring partnership with the Oakland OK Program to serve on the campuses of Oakland Technical High School, Castlemont High School, Fremont High School, McClymonds High School, West Oakland Middle School, Frick Impact Academy, and Elmhurst United Middle School.

 Combined with all of our chapter’s mentoring efforts, the 100 Black Men of the Bay Area have served as active mentors to over 1,500 students throughout the Bay Area.